semanpix/imap-kafka-connect-demo/README.md

 # IMAP Kafka Source Connector
 This project contains the source code for a custom Source Connector for Kafka Connect.
-The Connector reads email messages from IMAP mailboxes, e.g., from Google Mail and writes the message metadata into a Kafka topic using the Avro format.
+The Connector reads email messages from IMAP mailboxes, e.g., from Google Mail and writes the message (initially only metadata) into a Kafka topic.
+The raw data is converted from MIMEMESSAGE into Avro format.

 The Source Connector periodically polls new emails from the server to produce the new metadata records to a Kafka topic.

 The purpose of this process is creation of corpus of communication meta data for analysis of communication patterns and cantitative statistics on message flows.